hpssjellis/my-tech-opinions/tech-nov-2025.md

-## 🌊 The UX-Wave: A Call to Action for Microcontroller Executives
+## 🌊 The UX-Wave: A Call to Action for Microcontroller Companies and their Executives

 **Premise:** The complex, fragmented software experience (IDEs, drivers, command-line) for microcontrollers and TinyML is unsustainable.
-A major tech company (the "UX-Wave") will soon release a simple, web-native coding interface that abstracts away these pain points, threatening to marginalize traditional hardware vendors.
+A major tech company will fulfil the "UX-Wave".
+Which will soon release a simple, web-native coding interface that abstracts away these pain points, threatening to marginalize traditional hardware vendors and become the Google of TinyML and EdgeAI.

 **Estimated Timeframe for the UX-Wave:** $\mathbf{X}$ is $\mathbf{16-36}$ months from Nov 2025.